Radial gauge charts in Power BI

 Step 4: Set a maximum value

-In Step 2, Power BI used the Value field to automatically set minimum (start) and maximum (end).
-But what if you want to set your own maximum value?
-Let's say that instead of using double the current value as the maximum possible value, you want to set it to the highest Gross Sales number in your dataset?
+In Step 2, Power BI used the Value field to automatically set minimum and maximum values.
+What if you want to set your own maximum value?
+Let's say that, instead of using double the current value as the maximum possible value, you want to set it to the highest Gross Sales number in your dataset.

-Drag Gross Sales from the Fields list to the Maximum Value well.
+Drag Gross Sales from the Fields pane to the Maximum value well.

 Change the aggregation to Maximum.